 Escalation paths.
 Summaries flagged by the system as low-confidence (due to sparse input data or ambiguous attribute values) were routed to senior reviewers rather than the general queue.

 The AI summarization pipeline produced draft content for the full product catalog.
 The review pass rate on first submission was high, with most summaries requiring only minor editorial adjustments rather than substantive corrections.
-The combination of constrained generation and human review eliminated hallucinated content from the published output.
+The constraints and review step helped keep unsupported claims off the published pages.

-The project delivered in a fraction of the time and cost that manual copywriting would have required.
-Equally important, the workflow established a repeatable process: as new products are added to the catalog, they enter the same pipeline automatically.
+The project finished much faster and at a lower cost than manual copywriting would have allowed.
+The workflow also gave the team a process they could reuse : as new products are added to the catalog, they enter the same pipeline automatically.